Updated: Oct 17

 For our wax melt users, the steps are simple:

-Step 1: Twist the closed package by each corner to break the wax into individual cubes.
+Step 1: Pinch the cubes toward the center in each direction to break the wax into individual cubes.

 Step 2: Use only in tea-light warmers or wax approved electric warmers.